 - More colour combos will be added

-Tips on How to Use this Colour Combination Guide for Occasion-Wears and Traditional Wedding Outfits
+Tips: How to Use our Colour Combinations Guide for Occasion-Wears and Traditional Wedding Outfits

 - Use any combo from our list of colour combinations (in each guide) to combine colours for your Gele and Blouse/ top.